As you are reading this post, you probably are in need of compelling content.

 Other Types of Copywriting Services

-Currently, it’s the most popular way of working as a copywriter.
+Currently, it’s the most popular way when looking for a copywriter job.

 Some of them are freelancing after their regular 9 to 5 to aid the budget.